wiigird/Master_of_Mankind/README.md

 ## Requirements

-- Slay the Spire 2 public branch, version `0.107.1` or later.
+- Slay the Spire 2 public branch, version `0.107.1` (Cant play in Beta Ver.).
 - BaseLib `3.3.6` or later.
 - .NET 9 SDK and Godot 4.5.1 Mono to build from source.